MatthewTaber/hello-world/README.md

 ## I like messing with tech
 **And learning how thing work.**
-'I like to work with muy hand and strain my brian.'
+'I like to work with my hands and strain my brian.'
 ***LOL***

 ### This a quick little story.